Induced replication and the assessment of models: Non-matched examples

 The simplest way to achieve the internal is to split the sample at random into $m$ blocks $j=1,\ldots, m$ of equal size and to form the partial log-likelihood $\ell_j(\beta)$ based on \eqref{eqPartialLik} in each block.
 The partial likelihood scores $S_j(\beta)=\nabla_\beta \ell_j(\beta)$ are then approximately normally distributed at $\beta=\beta^*$ as $n/m \rightarrow \infty$.
 Independent approximately standard uniform replicates $U_1(\beta^*),\ldots, U_m(\beta^*)$ can be obtained from the probability integral transforms for the score statistics when $\beta^*$ is known.
 In practice $\beta^*$ is replaced by the full-sample partial likelihood estimate $\hat \beta$ based on \eqref{eqPartialLik}, as justified in Proposition \ref{propUhat}.

-Since the partial likelihood score on the full sample is asymptotically normally distributed, it may be possible to use a form of randomised inference as in \citet{RasinesYoung2023} and \citet{Dh2026}, but it is unclear to what extent the theoretical guarantees are affected by violation of exact normality.
+Since the partial likelihood score on the full sample is asymptotically normally distributed, it may be possible to use a form of randomised inference in the vein of \citet{RasinesYoung2023} or \citet{Dh2026}, but it is unclear to what extent the theoretical guarantees are affected by violation of exact normality.